jkenlooper/chillbox/docs/configuration-file.md

 [[template]]
 # Create the example-templates directory first.
 src = "example-templates"
-# The prefix is optional.
-Use the 'local' one here like this when rendering a path: 'local:'
+# The prefix is used in front when rendering a path
+# (example-templates/example-file.jinja) from the src directory:
+# 'local:example-file.jinja'
 prefix = "local"

 [[path]]